Psychoacoustic Challenges Of Speech Enhancement On VoIP Platforms

 Our research paradigm is oriented around three indicator variables.
 The first is the selection of platform, wherein Google Meets (G = 1) and Zoom (G = 0) have been chosen.
 The second pertains to the sender-side denoising configuration within these platforms.
 For the sake of terminological uniformity across the platforms, we have streamlined the classifications to "on" (D = 1) and "off" (D = 0) regardless of native platform-specific designations.
 The third variable, and arguably of substantial import, focuses on the receiving interface, either the platform’s remote cloud recording (C = 1) or the experiment’s physical cellular phone recording (C = 0).

-Delving into the procedural intricacies, each audio segment from the dataset was transmitted using a virtual microphone.
-This was interfaced with the chosen platform on a NUC10i5FNH computer.
+Our procedure involved each audio segment from the dataset being transmitted using a virtual microphone.
+This was interfaced with a NUC10i5FNH computer.
 This equipment configuration ensures an optimal connectivity experience, with transmission data rates surpassing 300Mbps \cite{nuc_user_guide}.
 Synchronously, with the audio's transmission, a cloud recording was initialized on the respective platform, with an ensuing session on an A13 5G mobile apparatus via a MixPre6-II audio interface \cite{samsung_galaxy_a13_manual} \cite{mixpre6_ii_manual}.
 This methodological schema was steadfastly maintained across platforms and denoising configurations.

 Notwithstanding the rigorous approach, certain inherent limitations pervade.
 The VoIP-DNS-Tiny dataset, while admirably congruent with the research objectives, exhibits constraints.
 These include a certain uniformity in network configurations, and a lack of variability in sender-receiver locales and devices.
 Furthermore, the dataset, while comprehensive, may be somewhat strained under rigorous training procedures.
-An acknowledgment of these limitations not only reinforces the integrity of this study but also underscores the avenues for future research endeavors aimed at refining our domain comprehension.
+An acknowledgment of these limitations not only reinforces the integrity of this study but also underscores the avenues for future research aimed at refining our domain robustness.